-Law for Community Workers
+Law for Community Workers Course

-Fees for 2014 still to be confirmed.
+Fees for 2015 are still to be confirmed.

 If your application is accepted then an email will be sent to you with details of the TAFE SA enrolment process.
 An invoice will be sent to you requiring payment to TAFE SA.
 Payment can be made online and/or by taking your printed invoice to an Australian Post Office branch.
 Please telephone Justice and Policing Studies at TAFE SA on (08) 8207 8322 if you would like information about enrolling in other units.